hqoss/rabbit_mq/README.md

 Upon closer inspection using the RabbitMQ Management dashboard, we see that:

-a) each of our modules maintains its dedicated connection; and
+-   a) each of our modules maintains its dedicated connection; and
-b) each of our modules' workers maintains its dedicated channel under the respective connection.
+-   b) each of our modules' workers maintains its dedicated channel under the respective connection.

 ![Connections](assets/rabbitmq-connections.png)

 ℹ️ Detailed view of how individual workers have set up their channels.
-Note that the **different prefetch counts** correspond to the configuration we provided in our Consumers, and that the Producer's 3 workers operate in **Confirm mode**.
+Note that the **different prefetch counts** correspond to the different configuration we provided in our Consumers, and that the Producer's 3 worker channels operate in **Confirm mode**.

 ![Channels](assets/rabbitmq-channels.png)